Access Control

 The Type Enforcement (TE) model is a mandatory access control mechanism that simply implements an access control matrix that gives mandatory access control priority over existing discretionary access control mechanisms..

-Type Enforcement is enabled by creating a matrix that defines permitted domain-domain and domain-type interactions.
-Basically, it allows an administrator to specify that a certain class of users has specific access to a class of files.
-If the TE model denies access, discretionary access control rules do not matter; the user may not access the file.
-If the TE model permits access, the system then checks the access control list for the object to see whether access to the file was granted by the user.
+The Type Enforcement policy defines how domains (subjects) can interact with types (objects), controlling access and operations like read, write, or execute.
+If the TE policy denies access, discretionary access control rules do not matter; the user may not access the file.
+If the TE policy permits access, the system then checks the access control list for the object to see whether access to the file was granted by the user.

 Role-Based Access Control (RBAC) Model